 As part of a migration process, you may find that you need to retrieve data stored on a dedicated server, and move it onto another server.
 There are different ways of doing this, but SFTP (Secure File Transfer Protocol) is best for transferring files quickly and simply via a secure SSH connection.

 This tutorial will show you how to move and retrieve data on a dedicated server via SFTP.

-This tutorial will show you how to use one or more OVH solutions with external tools, and the changes you need to make in specific contexts.
+This tutorial will show you how to use one or more OVHcloud solutions with external tools, and the changes you need to make in specific contexts.
 You may need to adapt the instructions according to your situation.
 If you experience any difficulties carrying out these operations, please get in touch with a specialist service provider, and/or discuss your issues with our community on https://community.ovh.com/en/.
-OVH cannot assist you in this regard.
+OVHcloud cannot assist you in this regard.

 What you need to know

 - a distribution installed (this tutorial is based on Debian 9.4)

 - at least one OVHcloud dedicated server

 - a software program that supports SFTP (this tutorial uses FileZilla)